 Chasing the Moon is a new six-hour documentary series about the space race, from its earliest beginnings to the monumental achievement of the first lunar landing in 1969 and beyond.
-The program will premiere Monday-Wednesday at 9pm, July 8-10, 2019, on PBS/WGCU TV.
-You can catch a sneak peek of this new program Saturday, April 27 in conjunction with The Naples Space Festival.
+The television program will premiere Monday-Wednesday, July 8-10, 2019, on PBS/WGCU TV.
+But on Tuesday, June 18, you’ll be able to see a 50-minute sneak preview.

 More about the PBS program

 Celebrating in conjunction with the 50th anniversary of the Apollo 11 moon landing, “Chasing the Moon” is a film by Robert Stone and marks his eighth project for AMERICAN EXPERIENCE.
 “Chasing the Moon” thoroughly reimagines the race to the moon for a new generation, upending much of the conventional mythology surrounding the effort.